paulross/TotalDepth/docs/source/cmd_line_tools/LIS_cmd_line_tools.rst

     CPU time =    0.001 (S)
     Bye, bye!

-First ScanLogiData.py echo's the command line then it scans the file an writes out a table that has the following columns:
+First ``tdlisscanlogidata`` echo's the command line then it scans the file an writes out a table that has the following columns:

 ================  ============================================================================================================
 Heading           Description